gravitystorm/openstreetmap-carto/README.md

 # Setup

 You need OpenStreetMap data loaded into a PostGIS database (see below for [dependencies](https://github.com/gravitystorm/openstreetmap-carto#dependencies)).
-These stylesheets currently work only with the osm2pgsql defaults (i.e. database name is 'gis', table names are 'planet_osm_point' etc).
+These stylesheets currently work only with the osm2pgsql defaults (i.e. database name is ``gis``, table names are ``planet_osm_point``, etc).

 It's probably easiest to grab an PBF of OSM data from [metro.teczno.com](http://metro.teczno.com/) or [geofabrik](http://download.geofabrik.de/).
-Once you've [set up your PostGIS database](http://switch2osm.org/loading-osm-data/), import with osm2pgsql:
+Once you've set up your PostGIS database, import with osm2pgsql:

 ```
 osm2pgsql -d gis ~/path/to/data.osm.pbf --style openstreetmap-carto.style
 ```

+You can find a more detailed guide to setting up a database and loading data with osm2pgsql at [switch2osm.org](http://switch2osm.org/loading-osm-data/)

 Additionally you need some shapefiles.